How you can help or receive help

 It is not intended as a service for those who already receive Adult Social Care help or who can ask family, friends or neighbours for help or are already linked with a community group in their area.

 If you are unable to complete the form online, you can phone 01905 768053 where someone will be able to help you fill in the online form.
-This number can be used Monday to Saturday between 8am and 8pm.
+This number can be used Monday - Thursday 9am - 5pm and Friday 9am - 4.30pm.

-If you have asked for help, you will be responded to within 24 hours to discuss in more detail your needs and what can be offered to support.
+If you have asked for help, you will be contacted by someone in the service to discuss in more detail your needs and what can be offered to support.

 I would like to volunteer